DataDog/integrations-extras/aws_fargate/README.md

 ## Setup

-To enable monitoring of applications deployed in Fargate, you will need to add a Datadog Agent contaienr to your task definitions.
+To enable monitoring of applications deployed in Fargate, you will need to add a Datadog Agent container to your task definitions.
 Additional details are available in our [AWS Fargate guide](https://docs.datadoghq.com/integrations/ecs_fargate/).